meftaH416/Openstudio_Measures_meftah/lib/measures/ChangeFloorArea/README.md

 # Change Floor Area

 ## Description
-This measure will change the floor area of a building multiplying by a user-defined fraction.
+This measure will change the floor area of a building multiplying by a user-defined number.

 ## Modeler Description
 The floor area and associated vertices of the building surfaces will be changed.
 Primarily it is tested for a single zone model

 ## Measure Type
 ModelMeasure